viethnguyen/goodreads-books/project-log.md

   URL, book description, my comments.
 - To be easy, save a Goodread response into a file first, then using TagSoup on that file.

+# Jan 2, 2017

+- Parse a review to get book info